romkatv/powerlevel10k/README.md

 configuration options.

 Tip: Install [the recommended font](#recommended-meslo-nerd-font-patched-for-powerlevel10k) before running `p10k configure`.
-If you are using iTerm2 or Termux, `p10k configure` can install the font for you.
-Simply say *Yes* when asked.

 ### Unparalleled performance

 When you hit *ENTER*, the next prompt appears instantly.
 With Powerlevel10k there is no prompt lag.
-If you install Cygwin on Raspberry Pi, `cd` in a Linux Git repository and activate enough prompt segments to fill four prompt lines on both sides of the screen... wait, that's just crazy and no one ever does that.
+If you install Cygwin on Raspberry Pi, `cd` into a Linux Git repository and activate enough prompt segments to fill four prompt lines on both sides of the screen... wait, that's just crazy and no one ever does that.
 Probably impossible, too.
-The point is, Powerlevel10k prompt is always fast, no matter what!
+The point is, Powerlevel10k prompt is always fast, no matter what you do!

 ![Powerlevel10k Performance](
   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/performance.gif)